mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 References to such emerging concepts and practices were present in many exchanges during directed playtesting and pair interactions.

-In the example above after comments on the jump speed Fi continues
+In the example above after comments on the jump speed Fi continues.

+    Fi: How much jump speed to you have?
+    Fi: Your jump speed is massive.
     Fi gives advice about tidying up the sprite outlines.
     Fi – for people with background like yours You can use the “cramping tool”” Ma and Fi – then explain – SEE THEIR RECORDING